Want to vend at the Yellow Springs Street Fair?

 You’ve come to the right place!
 Here are some Frequently Asked Questions that will get you started.
 Following the FAQ, you’ll find links to more information and applications, and a way to contact us if you still have questions.

 The Yellow Springs Street Fair is always on the second Saturday of June and October.
-2018 dates are June 9 and October 13.
+The next Street Fair will be held October 8, 2022.

 How many people usually attend Street Fair?
 What should I expect?